Slate Digital Infinity EQ Blog Cover Image

 EQ plugins come in many forms such as digital, analog, mid/side, and dynamic.
 There's a good chance you have at least one of each in your collection.
 All these types of EQ serve a purpose, but in this review we will focusing on digital.

-The Slate Digital Infinity EQ is a digital equalizer that allows for precision edits while also containing a mid/side feature.
+The Slate Digital Infinity EQ is a digital equalizer with a fast intuitive workflow for precision editing.
 This EQ is quickly becoming popular among seasoned recording engineers along with home recording enthusiasts.
 Before we get into my review of this EQ, let me first give you the download on Slate Digital.

 The Slate Digital Story